BranchTaken/Hemlock/doc/design/syntax.md

 '\\'
 ```

-Note that `'` is also used as the sigil for type parameters, e.g. in `'a t`.
-Type parameter sigils
+Note that `'` is also used as the sigil for type parameters, e.g. in `type 'a t:t a`.
+Type parameter
-and codepoint literal delimiters never cause grammar ambiguity, but invalid source code may result
+sigils and codepoint literal delimiters never cause grammar ambiguity, but invalid source code may
-in surprising syntax errors because type parameters and codepoint literals have overlapping valid
+result in surprising syntax errors because type parameters and codepoint literals have overlapping
-prefixes.
+valid prefixes.

 ### String